Seven Stars Cruise Train – the unique way to travel through Japan’s Kyushu Island

 Firstly, the cabin has two different sized windows – one panoramic, the other tall and narrow, dressed with elegant bamboo blinds, delicate paper screens and wooden shutters.
 Once in the private ensuite shower room, there are more signature details, including a stunning handmade porcelain wash hand basin from the Kakiemon kiln – we were to visit the pottery on one of the excursions.

-The ensuite was very well appointed.
+The ensuite was very well-appointed.
 Of course, there was an electronic Japanese bidet W.C., but also a full-size shower lined with Japanese hinoki cypress wood, together with a little cypress wooden stool.
-In a country where bathing is taking so very seriously, its unsurprising that the designers didn’t skimp in the shower room.
+In a country where bathing is taken so very seriously, its unsurprising that the designers didn’t skimp in the shower room.

 The bed is narrow – but relatively comfortable; and thankfully the train was in a secure siding during the night so there was no movement to disturb me, although it gently shuddered to life early the next morning.
 I think it would have been a treat to have a double bed in the cabin as one has on say the Transcantabrico train in Spain.